 Calcium (Calcium Ascorbate)

 This is another form of vitamin C. It's vitamin C and calcium stuck together.
 It's vitamin C, buffered with calcium, hence, the other name for this form, buffered ascorbate.
-I believe the idea here is that this buffered version of vitamin C might cause less side effects (diarrhea, etc).
+I believe the idea here is that this buffered version of vitamin C might cause fewer side effects (diarrhea, etc).

 Calcium ascorbate is one of the main ingredients in the popular Ester C supplement which you may have seen on TV.
 Human evidence of calcium raising NO levels cannot be located.
 If it really does this, it may be due to the vitamin C bonded to the calcium.
 Regardless, Force Factor 2 does not provide much calcium ascorbate (16 mg).
 Whether that adds anything significant to the supplement needs more study.